ueberdosis/hocuspocus/docs/api/hooks/on-change.md

 ## Introduction

-The `onChange` hook is called when the document itself changes.
+The `onChange` hook is called when the document itself has changed.
 It should return a Promise.

+It's important to understand that this hook is called just once per document.
+You can use it to react to changes by a specific connection, because we're passing `context` and `update` in the payload (see below).

 It's highly recommended to debounce extensive operations as this hook can be fired up to multiple times a second.